Water bottle

 Fact

+As part of the circular economy, a PET bottle that is placed in a recycle bin today can be returned into a new bottle and back in your hand in just six weeks.
 When you choose to recycle your PET bottle, you’re helping our planet.
-If you recycle right—in the recycling bin—your PET bottle can be recycled over and over again.
+If you put your PET plastic in the recycling bin, it can be recycled over and over again.

 Myth